Illinois Child Support Laws

 The payments made outside the SDU become the burden of the person paying child support to prove.
 Judges generally give you credit for all of the payments that appear in the payment history, but it becomes your responsibility to show any direct payments that are made outside of the state disbursement unit.
 The person paying child support should want all payments to go through the SDU for this reason, because you may not get credit for payments that are made straight to the other parent.
 Not only is it difficult for people to keep track of all of their payments and organize all receipts, but sometimes the other parent will dispute the purpose of the payment.
 Judges believe that many parents, or couples, or former couples, will exchange money for other reasons besides child support.
 You are also free to pay beyond your child support obligations or for extra special expenses that are not required of you under the law.
 This is why you should always pay through the SDU.

 In many cases, the judge begins with the premise that cash child support payments constitute a gift that does not count as child support.
 Checks and money orders can also be considered gratuitous if they are not sent and received through the SDU, and child support payments are all required to through the Illinois State Disbursement Unit unless good cause is shown.

 Whether your child support case is part of a Rockford divorce or you are navigating the custody laws for unmarried parents, Attorney Zachary Townsend and his team at Pro Legal Care LLC can help you build the roadmap for your family’s route forward.
-Contact us today for a free initial consultation in your child support case.
+Call us today at (815) 200-8802 for a free initial consultation in your child support case.